Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class AudioDecoder.rst

 NA

-.. note :: “AudioDecoder.h” must be included to use the class function.
+.. note :: "AudioDecoder.h" must be included to use the class function.

 **G711D Class**
 ---------------